Limmen/Limmen.github.io/_posts/2022-08-11-transform-analysis-of-markov-process.md

 0.3z & 1-0.8z
 \end{bmatrix}
 $$
 Next we want to take the inverse z-transform.
-To avoid having to compute a contour integral we can apply partial fraction decomposition and then utilize the pre-computed transforms in Table \ref{tab:z_transforms}.
+To avoid having to compute a contour integral we can apply partial fraction decomposition and then utilize the pre-computed transforms in Table 1.

 We obtain:
 $$